 When selecting hardware, choose screws or bolts with nuts that are designed for outdoor use.
 Stainless steel or galvanized hardware will resist rust and corrosion.

-Now that you have your materials selected, the next step is to measure and cut your wood.
+Now that you have selected your materials, the next step is to measure and cut your wood.

 Measure and Cut Your Wood